 Matelson then took a break from the business where he went appeared as a contestant on series 17 of Big Brother, placing 5th in that series.

-However, he made his return to wrestling in 2016 where he joined the promotion Lucha Underground and debuted under the name Vibora in the Reptile Tribe stable.
-With members such as Daga and Kobra Moon, alongside Pindar and Drago, he won the Trips Championship in May that year.
+However, he made his return to wrestling in 2016.
+It was at that time where he joined the promotion Lucha Underground.
+He debuted under the name Vibora in the Reptile Tribe stable.
+With members such as Daga and Kobra Moon, alongside Pindar and Drago, he won the Trips Championship.
+It was in May of 2016.
 As well as working for Lucha Underground until 2018, Matelson also fought in promotions like Millenium Pro Wrestling where he eventually picked up a win over then-champion Danny Divin to win the MPW Heavyweight Champion.

 However, one big moment which would impact the career of Matelson was his match teaming with fellow Big Brother contestant Jessie Godderz.
 Under the team name Team Big Brother, they made their Bar Wrestling debut where they defeated the team HATE (Peter Avalon and Ray Rosas) who are known now as PPRay.

 This was then followed by another landmark the debut of the wrestler we know as Luchasaurus in a Bar Wrestling and House of Hardcore in 2017.

 A reason why these two moments are so significant is, Luchasaurus has become a household name in independent wrestling.
 He has also become a staple of Bar Wrestling.
 From his return to Bar as Luchasaurus in August for Bar Wrestling 3, it started a dominating and extremely exciting run in the company.
 He has had some amazing matches both as singles competitors and in teams.
 These include matches against Moose, Tyler Bateman and teaming with Super Panda and Taya Valkyrie.